Feustey/Feustey/README.md

 - 👋 Hi, I’m @Feustey
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in blockchain and mainly BTC
-- 🌱 I’m currently learning polygon
+- 🌱 I’m currently learning rust to experience apps to manage lightning nodes
-- 📫 You can reach me on twitter @feustey
+- 📫 You can reach me on bluesky feustey.bsky.social or twitter @feustey

 <!---
 Feustey/Feustey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.